Tabletop RPG advice for little dragons

 Fighter - Arcane Archer

-Arcane Archers gain access to the Archery fighting style to boost their accuracy and also get Curving Shot, which means more of your poisoned arrow hit.
+Arcane Archers gain access to the Archery fighting style to boost their accuracy and also get Curving Shot, which means more of your poisoned arrows hit.
 Their bonus action is usually available to apply the poison as well.

 Fighter - Battle Master